Trading Basics

 Forex Trading Sessions

 The forex market follows the sun around the globe through four main sessions.
-The Sydney session (22:00-07:00 GMT) opens the trading week with moderate liquidity.
+The Sydney session (22:00-07:00 GMT) opens the trading week.
 The Tokyo session (00:00-09:00 GMT) sees strong JPY and AUD moves.
-The London session (08:00-17:00 GMT) is the most active, accounting for ~35% of daily volume.
-The New York session (13:00-22:00 GMT) overlaps with London, creating the most volatile period of the day — ideal for active traders.
-Understanding session times helps traders choose when to trade based on their preferred currency pairs.
+The London session (08:00-17:00 GMT) is the most active (~35% of volume).
+The New York session (13:00-22:00 GMT) overlaps with London, creating the most volatile period of the day.

 Who Trades Forex and Why